 On that note, please remember to wear your mask properly: Wash your hands before putting it on and after taking it off.
 Avoid touching it at any time.
 Let it cover your nose, mouth, and chin.
 Dispose of it properly if it’s a medical mask; otherwise, wash it immediately after using.

-While there’s been controversy surrounding the necessity of face shields, the fact of the matter is that our government still requires it.
-So, let’s do our part and follow.
-Besides, face shields do help to protect your eyes and other parts of your face from exposure to the virus.
-Just remember to wear a face mask with it, especially when you’ll be interacting with other people.
+Although no longer mandatory in most cases, some people still prefer to use face shields as another layer of protection, especially in indoor spaces.
+Face shields do help to protect your eyes and other parts of your face from exposure to the virus.
+Just remember to wear a face mask with it, especially when interacting with other people.

 Shop for face shields here.